AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/1-reference-guide.md

 **General:**

-_This parameter is meant to define how the reservoir level should be managed throughout the year, with emphasis put either on the respect of rule curves or on the maximization of the use of natural inflows._
+_This parameter is meant to define how the reservoir level should be managed throughout the year, either with emphasis put on the respect of rule curves or on the maximization of the use of natural inflows._

 **Accommodate rule curves:**

 _Upper and lower rule curves are accommodated in both monthly and daily heuristic stages (described page 58).
-In the second stage, violations of the lower rule curve are avoided as much as possible (penalty cost on Y. higher than penalty cost on Y).
+In the second stage, violations of the lower rule curve are avoided as much as possible (penalty cost on \\(\Psi\\). higher than penalty cost on Y).
 This policy may result in a restriction of the overall yearly energy generated from the natural inflows._

 **Maximize generation:**

 _Upper and lower rule curves are accommodated in both monthly and daily heuristic stages (described page 58).
-In the second stage, incomplete use of natural inflows is avoided as much as possible (penalty cost on Y higher than penalty cost on Y).
+In the second stage, incomplete use of natural inflows is avoided as much as possible (penalty cost on Y higher than penalty cost on \\(\Psi\\)).
 This policy may result in violations of the lower rule curve._

 ## The "Hydro Pricing mode" advanced parameter